-\refer to school board policy #222 - Tobacco use \\refer to school board policy #233 - Suspension and expulsion \\\refer to school board policy #248 - Unlawful harassment \\\\refer to school board policy #810 - Transportation disciplinary action is maintained by th pension
+\refer to school board policy #222 - Tobacco use

+\\refer to school board policy #233 - Suspension and expulsion

+\\\refer to school board policy #248 - Unlawful harassment

+\\\\refer to school board policy #810 - Transportation

 Level III

 Acts that frequently or seriously tend to DISRUPT THE LEARNING CLIMATE OF THE SCHOOL.
 Acts which result in violence to another person or property or which pose s direct threat to the safety of others in the school.
 Acts that might be considered criminal but can be handled by the disciplinary mechanism in the school illegal acts will automatically be referred to the appropriate law enforcement office.